IzekChen/LtoH/README.md

 Once when you finish the setup, please send the email with the details to izekchen@amazon.com

 The details need to be include in the email:
-1. Dashboard URL
+1. Screenshot of the index settings and the screenshot of the dashboard you created.
 2. Details of how you process the data
-3. What problem you facing during the setup and how you get through it
+3. What problem you facing during the entire practice and how you solve it